skibon02/sparkles/sparkles-parser/README.md

 # Sparkles parser

-Library for parsing sparkles byte stream.
+Library for parsing [sparkles](https://crates.io/crates/sparkles) trace data.

-After trace information is recorded to `*.sprk` file, you need to convert it to the perfetto format.
+Tracing information can be either saved to file or transmitted over UDP socket.
+These two flavors of sparkles tracing data protocol can be parsed and converted to Perfetto format file using this library.

+Files compatible with Perfetto format can be easily viewed in browser on the [Perfetto](https://ui.perfetto.dev) website.

 ## ✧ Installation
 ```bash